- Mon 3:00 - 9.30pm

 We're a family run 17th century free-house in the pretty village of Bridford, Devon.
 Within Dartmoor National Park, we're high up in the beautiful Teign Valley with stunning countryside views.
 Only 9 miles from Exeter, we're rural yet accessible.

 Our range of cask ales includes Dartmoor Jail Ale and we keep 3 other changing guest ales from a mix of local & national brewers.
 Apart from our ales, we're known for our Cider & Scrumpy Bar with 20+ real ciders to choose from in addition to Thatchers' Gold & Haze.
-Our current range includes Orchard Pig, Weston's, Moles, Lilleys, Sheppy's, Harry's & Sandford Orchards.
-We also stock Rekorderlig Fruit Ciders, Strongbow Dark Fruits & Healeys Cornish Rattler in Bottles.
+Our current range includes Orchard Pig, Weston's, Lilleys, & Sandford Orchards.
 If you prefer spirits, see our original Gin Shelf with 60+ premium, unusual & local gins to choose from.

-We're open for lunch & dinner Mon - Saturday and serve Traditional Sunday Lunch.
+We're currently open for lunch & dinner Tuesday - Saturday and serve Traditional Sunday Lunch.
 We offer a range of snacks, light meals, starters, dinner & desserts.
 Our original menu is changed regularly and you'll find classic pub favourites as well as a few surprises plus vegetarian & gluten free options.
 We also run a daily range of specials - see our board in the bar.
 Our chefs freshly prepare all our food using locally sourced, seasonal ingredients and it's served in our relaxed and informal bar.
-We make all our own Desserts, complemented by our range of Taste of the West award winning Auntie Moos ice-creams & sorbets.
+We make all our own Desserts, complemented by our range of Taste of the West award winning Baboo Gelatos & Sorbets.

 What Pub - say's